Another Book of Nothing Chapters 20 - 24:

 The concept of ‘nihilism’ or nothingness, more often than not, carries with it connotations of despair, negativity and defeat.
 It is thought to suggest that all our struggle and experience in life is all for naught, that in the end there is a just a blank - that when our life is done, we simply cease to be, like a candle flame blown out.
 It is regarded as the very antithesis of faith and hope and is taken to imply that there is no absolute value in existing at all.

-Above all, resting in timeless emptiness, or nothing, is the only alternative to identification with thoughts and mental projections ad infinitum.
-Indeed, it is the only choice we have to end the ceaseless chatter of thoughts and the endless experience of transitory sensations, physical, mental and emotional, where we scurry on forever like a mouse on a treadmill - and that choice is to get off!
+Above all, resting in timeless emptiness, or nothing doing, is the only alternative to identification with thoughts and mental projections ad infinitum.
+Indeed, it is the only choice we have to end the ceaseless chatter of thoughts and the endless experience of transitory sensations, physical, mental and emotional, in which we scurry on forever, day after day, life after life, like a mouse on a treadmill - and that choice is to get off!

 Within timelessly empty basic space is a supremely expansive